SoftwareAG/c8y-docs/content/datahub/configuring-offloaded-bundle/basic-functionality.md

 #### Saving a configuration

 Click **Save** to save the current settings.
 Otherwise the configuration will be lost if you move to another page.
 During saving, you will be asked whether you want to validate.
-If you click the **No** button, the configuration will not be validated.
-If you click the **Yes** button, the configuration will be validated.
+If you click **No**, the configuration will not be validated.
+If you click **Yes**, the configuration will be validated.
 If the configuration is invalid, you will find an error icon next to the task name, which gives you error details when clicking on it.

 When the configuration has been saved successfully, you will find additional controls in the configuration form.
 At the top of the form there is a checkbox **Show history** which shows the history of offloading jobs.
-See section [History per offloading job](/guides/datahub/monitoring-offloaded#history-per-offloading-job) for more details.
-At the bottom you will find two controls **Start periodic offloading** and **Offload now**, which are described in detail in section [Scheduling an offloading job](#scheduling-an-offloading-job).
+See the section [History per offloading job](/guides/datahub/monitoring-offloaded#history-per-offloading-job) for more details.
+At the bottom you will find two controls **Start periodic offloading** and **Offload now**, which are described in detail in [Scheduling an offloading job](#scheduling-an-offloading-job).
 Additionally, next to the task name the schedule is shown with which this pipeline will be executed once it is started, e.g., every hour at minute 6.

 #### Copying a configuration